The Walkley Awards for Excellence in Journalism

-- Each entrant may enter only once in each catego The exception is with joint or team entries.
-In this instance you may submit up to two entries per category.
+- Each entrant may enter only once in each category.
+The exception is with joint or team entries.
+In this instance, you may submit up to two entries per category.
 That is: one single entry and one joint or team entry, or two joint or team entries.

-- Joint or group entries may include up to five names, with one person nominated as the primary contact.
+- Joint or group entries may include up to four names, with one person nominated as the primary contact.

 - Team entries may include any number of people with the name of the team clearly stated.
 One person will be the primary contact for this entry, but all names, positions and membership details should be submitted on a separate piece of paper attached to the numbered entry form when submitted with the entry.
 The exception is for entries to the “coverage of a news event or issue” category where entries can be made by a news organisation.

-- The winner in each category, except recipients of the ‘Leadership’ and ‘Most Outstanding Contribution to Journalism’ awards, will be a contender for the Gold Walkley.
+- The winner in each category, except recipients of the ‘Most Outstanding Contribution to Journalism’ awards, the Book Award and the Walkley Documentary Award will be a contender for the Gold Walkley.